tschaub/suite/docs/install/mac/source/README-mac.rst

 Installation
 ------------

 #.
-Double click to mount the :file:`OpenGeoSuite-1.9.1.dmg` file.
+Double click to mount the :file:`OpenGeoSuite.dmg` file.
 Inside the mounted image, double click on :file:`OpenGeo Suite.mpkg`

 #.
 At the **Welcome** screen, click :guilabel:`Continue`.